Service information and answers to some frequently asked questions about Skywalk Paragliders.

 Why shall I not navigate my glider through the C-level?

 As opposed to gliders with two line levels with which you can change the angle of attack by pulling the rear risers, doing the same on a glider with three line levels causes the profile to deform.
 This results in a crease forming between levels, which makes the glider more susceptible to collapses.
-In an emergency, control deflections of several centimeters are possible.
+In an emergency, control deflections of several centimetres are possible.

 What advantage does the SPEED CONTROL system offer?